SAP-archive/cloud-apis-virtual-event/exercises/04/readme.md

 OK.
 There's only one more step here and then you'll be ready to start exploring the Workflow API.
 There's a simple workflow definition that we can deploy to the Workflow service instance, so that we can use that subsequently with calls to the API endpoints.

 The definition is in a module inside an MTA project, in the `workflowproject/` directory.
 You can explore the contents of this project using the standard tools in App Studio if you wish.
-Note that if you open the workflow definition file itself in the App Studio editor, you'll perhaps be slightly underwhelmed, as it really is the simplest workflow definition:
+Note that if you open the workflow definition file itself in the App Studio editor, you'll perhaps be slightly underwhelmed, as it really is the simplest workflow definition that one could imagine:

 ![simple workflow definition](simple-definition.png)